-The law grants two types of tax incentives: automatic and specific.
-In the frame of the rules in force, the specific ones can be requested through an investment project regime or by taking into consideration the regulations of specific promoted areas.
+The Law grants two types of tax incentives: automatic and specific.
+In the frame of the rules in force, the specific ones can be requested through an "Investment Project" or by taking into consideration the regulations of specific promoted areas.